marcusoftnet/marcusoftnet.github.io/_posts/2014-02-05-mnb-packagejson.md

 -   <span style="font-family: Courier New, Courier, monospace;">npm
-    init</span> - is a interactive tool, that helps you build your package.json file.
+    init - is a interactive tool, that helps you build your package.json file.
 So you don't need a template to tweak but can let the tool work for you.
 Really nice!
 -   There's a package.json node called devDependencies, for all the